dgngdn/APPJ_Control/README.md

 ![Helium plasma jet](/Results/Temp_prof.png)

 For practial applications, the APPJ should also be translated over the substrate as often the APPJ sources have an effect area (~few mm^2) much smaller than practical targets (several cm^2).
+We achieve this using a moving stage controlled by stepper motors akin to conventional 3D printers.
+This allows us to freely and precisely move the APPJ in 3D.

 Watch the plasma translating over a surface!

 ![Helium plasma jet](/Img/moving_jet.gif)